databrickslabs/lsql/docs/dashboards.md

 ## `.md` files

 Markdown files are used to define text widgets that can populate a dashboard.

-The configuration is defined at the top of the file in YAML enclosed by two horizontal rules marked with dashes (---):
+[Front matter](https://gohugo.io/content-management/front-matter/) adds configuration at the top of the file. i.e.
+YAML enclosed by two horizontal rules marked with dashes (---):

 ``` md
 ---